 Tissue analysis offers an estimate of a plant's nutritional status at the time of sampling.
 Nutrient deficiencies can be detected with tissue analysis before visual symptoms appear.
-Refer to UF/IFAS Publication SL-52, Fertility Considerations for Sod Production for additional information.
+Refer to UF/IFAS Publication SL-131, Fertility Considerations for Specialty Fruit and Nut Crop Production for additional information, at: https://edis.ifas.ufl.edu/publication/SS182.